-The EACH project methodology is structured around the basic set of "seed" models.
-The goal of these models is to raise basic questions about fitness, altruism, and group dynamics in natural selection that will encourage students to explore these issues further.
-The following activities are based on a combination of our "seed" models and a set of models that were developed by students while engaged in the EACH project.
-The original "seed" models, the Altruism models, were developed during the early stages of the project when the focus of our research was directed more specifically toward helping students to understand how the evolution of altruism is possible.
-During an early session, we collaborated with a student-learner, who was inspired by the Altruism models to find a more behavioral account of how altruism could evolve, to develop a model called the Cooperation model (Centola et al, 2000).
+The Simulated Evolution project activities are structured around basic sets of "seed" models.
+For the EACH unit, the goal of these models is to raise basic questions about fitness, altruism, and group dynamics in natural selection that will encourage students to explore these issues further.
+The activities we describe herein are based on a combination of our "seed" models and a set of models that were developed by students while engaged in the EACH unit.
+The original "seed" models, the Altruism models (Wilensky, 1997c), were developed during the early stages of the project when the focus of our research was directed more specifically toward helping students to understand how the evolution of altruism is possible.
+During an early session, we collaborated with a student-learner, who was inspired by the Altruism models to find a more behavioral account of how altruism could evolve, to develop a model called the Cooperation model (Wilensky, 1998b).
 The Cooperation model gave a more embodied feel to the issues surrounding cost, benefit, and altruistic behavior.
 The Cooperation model shows how an altruistic behavior that would be selected against under normal conditions, could survive under conditions of high population viscosity.
-Because the Cooperation model is closer to student experience than the original Altruism model, we decided to adapt a version of it to use in our current research on students' understanding of fitness and how it relates to their understanding of complexity in evolution.
+Because the Cooperation model is closer to student experience than the original Altruism model, we decided to adapt a version of it to use in our research on students' understanding of fitness and how it relates to their understanding of complexity in evolution.

-4. Activities
+IV.
+Activities

 In the research described in this paper, we used two sets of models, the Altruism set and the Cooperation set, as complementary ways of exploring the issues of fitness and complexity in evolution.
 The activities are organized in two parts.
-We first presented the

-Altruism models in order, letting students become familiar with the first model, and its unsurprising consequences, and then gave them the second, more problematic model.
+We first presented the Altruism models in order, letting students become familiar with the first model, and its unsurprising consequences, and then gave them the second, more problematic model.
 After some discussion, we gave them the first Cooperation model, and let them explore the parameter space.
 Once they became comfortable with this model, we asked them to apply the lessons from the Altruism model to the case of the Cooperation model.
-Over the course of their involvement with the EACH project, students made surprising advances in their understanding of group behavior and in their conceptions of the differences between individual, group, and gene-level fitness.
+Over the course of their involvement with the EACH unit, students made surprising advances in their understanding of group behavior and in their conceptions of the differences between individual, group, and gene-level fitness.
 They came away from the activities with a more critical sense of how distinctions between individual and gene-level fitness determine how they understand group-level phenomena such as the evolution of altruism.
 Most importantly, they began to see that group behaviors are phenomena that need to be considered from multiple levels of interpretation in order to understand how they can function in evolution.

-4.1 The First Altruism Model
+The First Altruism Model2

-The first model used in the EACH project was a conservative model of evolutionary behavior based on current theory in evolutionary biology (Hamilton, 1964; Mitteldorf & Wilson, in press).
+The first model used in the EACH unit was a conservative model of evolutionary behavior based on evolutionary biology theory (Hamilton, 1964; Wilson, Pollock & Dugatkin, 1992).
 This first model has two types of agents: selfish and altruistic.
-The premise of the model was that each agent would look around to its neighbors and see whether they were altruistic or selfish.
-For each altruistic neighbor, the agent increased its fitness by a fixed value.
+The premise of the model is that each agent "looks around" to its neighbors and sees whether they are altruistic or selfish3.
+For each altruistic neighbor, the agent increases its fitness by a fixed value.
 Thus, each agent with altruistic neighbors would have a higher fitness in the reproductive lottery.
-Each agent then calculated its fitness with one of the following equations:
+Each agent then calculates its fitness with one of the following simple equations:

-If I am a selfish individual, my fitness is 1 + my benefit from my altruistic neighbors.

-If I am an altruistic individual, my fitness is 1 - the cost of being an altruist + my benefit from my altruistic neighbors.
+If I am a selfish agent, my fitness is 1 + my benefit from my altruistic neighbors (B_n).
+If I am an altruistic agent, my fitness is 1 -the cost of being an altruist (C) + B_n